isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_SOCK_OPS.md

 There are a few envisioned use cases for this program type.
 First is to reply with certain settings like RTO, RTT and ECN (see [ops](#ops) section for details) or to set socket options using the [`bpf_setsockopt`](../helper-function/bpf_setsockopt.md) helper to tune settings/options on a per-connection basis.

->  For example, it is easy to use facebook's internal IPv6 addresses to determine if both hosts of a connection are in the same datacenter.
-Therefore, it is easy to write a BPF program to choose a small SYN RTO value when both hosts are in the same datacenter.
+>  For example, it is easy to use Facebook's internal IPv6 addresses to determine if both hosts of a connection are in the same data center.
+Therefore, it is easy to write a BPF program to choose a small SYN RTO value when both hosts are in the same data center.

 Secondly, socket ops programs are in an excellent position to gather detailed metrics about connections.
 Especially after [:octicons-tag-24: v4.16](https://github.com/torvalds/linux/commit/44f0e43037d3a17b043843ba67610ac7c7e37db6).